Barcelona are top of La Liga - but not for much longer | Goal.com

 At that stage, Barca were looking good for three points, not least because they hadn't conceded a single post-lockdown goal.

-However, sloppy play in midfield from Ivan Rakitic allowed Igao Aspas to put Okay Yokuslu away and the Turkey international crossed for Fedor Smolov to level matters.
+However, sloppy play in midfield from Ivan Rakitic allowed Iago Aspas to put Okay Yokuslu away and the Turkey international crossed for Fedor Smolov to level matters.

 Suarez restored Barca's lead thanks mainly to a wonderful turn in the area which enabled him to find the bottom corner with a left-footed strike but Barca tired badly in the closing stages.